Death of Ayrton Senna: Autopsy

+Investigation and trial

-The criminal charges had focused on the car's steering column, which was found to have sheared off at a point where a modification had been made.
-The prosecution alleged that the column had failed, causing the crash, and the Williams team conceded to this failure but only as caused by the crash impact.
-In the weeks preceding the San Marino Grand Prix, Senna reportedly had asked his team to alter the steering column in order to give him more room in the cockpit.
-Patrick Head and Adrian Newey satisfied Senna's request by having the FW16's existing shaft cut and extended with a smaller-diameter piece of tubing that was welded together with reinforcing plates.
-The modification was carried out in this manner as there was insufficient time to instead manufacture a new steering shaft in time for the race.
+The Williams team was entangled for many years in Italian criminal court proceedings after prosecutors instigated manslaughter charges against key team officials.
+The charges focused on the car's steering column, which was found broken at a point where a modification had been made.
+The prosecution argued that a welded joint had fatigued and failed causing the crash, while the Williams team contended that it had broken on impact.
+During the 1994 pre-season, Senna had asked his team to alter the car's steering position.
+The team agreed to Senna's request by having the FW16's steering column cut and extended with a smaller-diameter piece of tubing that was welded together with reinforcing plates.
+The modification was carried out in this manner as there was insufficient time to manufacture a new steering shaft.

 A 600-page technical report was submitted by the University of Bologna under Professor of Engineering Enrico Lorenzini and his team of specialists.
 The report concluded that fatigue cracks had developed through most of the steering column at the point where it had broken.
 Lorenzini stated: "It had been badly welded together about a third of the way down and couldn't stand the strain of the race.
 We discovered scratches on the crack in the steering rod.
 It seemed like the job had been done in a hurry but I can't say how long before the race.
 Someone had tried to smooth over the joint following the welding.
 I have never seen anything like it.
 I believe the rod was faulty and probably cracked even during the warm-up.
 Moments before the crash only a tiny piece was left connected and therefore the car didn't respond in the bend."

+In the expert report submitted to the court by Professor Lorenzini, it reads: "In general terms, it must be said that the three-piece steering column is indicative of a poorly designed modification, as the thinness of the section precisely at the point of maximum stress, the abrupt change in cross-section with an excessively small fillet radius, and the scratches caused by the mechanical processes of drilling and turning all contribute to creating a structurally critical situation, with a consequent high risk of failure under static loads and dynamic fatigue."
+Professor of Industrial Chemistry Gian Paolo Cammarota later stated: “Reducing the diameter of the tube was a major design mistake...
+There was only partial polishing on the outside – it should have been mirror-finished – and inside, nothing had been done at all.
+The crack definitely started from the inside, probably already during practice.”